revature-js/innkeeper/README.md

 - [License](#license)

 ### Responsibilities
-- Created a portal with React to provide features
+- Created a portal with Angular to provide features
-- Develop UI dashboard for each service using React framework and Bootstrap styles
+- Develop UI dashboard for each service using Angular framework and Bootstrap styles
-- Leveraged React Routing for navigating the application
+- Leveraged Angular Routing for navigating the application
-- Wrote React components using JSX syntax and ES6 Classes
+- Wrote Angular components for controllers, directives, and service factories
-- Developed Express web services to provide JSON and React components
+- Developed Express web services to provide JSON data
 - Incorporated security using Passport running on Node
 - Wrote data access modules to access MongoDB using a NodeDriver
 - Configured WebPack to run on Node, for rapid development